civo/docs/docs/kubernetes/create-a-cluster.md

 ### 6. Advanced options

+This section allows you to optionally configure advanced options.

+#### Container Networking Interface (CNI)

-This section allows you to optionally configure an alternative Container Networking Interface (CNI) for your cluster.
+The default CNI on Civo is Flannel.
+However, you can choose Cilium as an alternative Container Networking Interface (CNI) for your cluster.

+Please note that the Cilium CNI is not compatible with Talos clusters.
+If you choose Cilium as your CNI and set Talos as your cluster type, the system will default to using Flannel.

+#### Cluster type

+The Cluster type selector allows you to choose between K3s or Talos Linux.
+The underlying operating system on K3s clusters is an Alpine Linux image.
+Talos Linux is an immutable Kubernetes-oriented Linux operating system.

+As noted above, please note that the Cilium CNI is not compatible with Talos clusters and Flannel will be used instead.

 ### 7. Marketplace